khuongduybui/fresh-logging/README.md

 ];
 ```

-**Note**: if `includeDuration` option is ON (which is the default behavior), `getLogger()` will also count the time taken by all of its subsequent middlewares.
+**Note**: if `includeDuration` option is ON, `getLogger()` will also count the time taken by all of its subsequent middlewares.
+For example, putting
-For example, putting `getLogger()` at the beginning of your `handler` array will count the time taken by all middlewares, while putting it at the very end of
+`getLogger()` at the beginning of your `handler` array will count the time taken by all middlewares, while putting it at the very end of your `handler` array
-your `handler` array will yield the time taken only by the route handler.
+will yield the time taken only by the route handler.

 ## Options